Classroom Experiments & Games

 Classroom Experiments, Games and Role-Play a series of experiments and games from our Reflections on Teaching section.

-Using Experiments and Activities in the Principles Class by John Eaton describes a number of games, used analogously to the "lab sessions" experienced by physical science students
+Using Experiments and Activities in the Principles Class by John Eaton describes a number of games, used analogously to lab sessions for physical science students

 John Sloman summarises seven games that can be used to increase student motivation (Powerpoint, with links to handouts and other materials)